mrakgr/Trading-Journal/journal_2025.md

 The main point would be to get familiar with backtesting and visualization, but I would gain from experimenting with momentum systems either way.

 6:30pm.
 I have an idea.
 I'll open a ticket and ask them to donate those 50 euros to charity.
 Maybe for CS grads that cannot get a job.
 That will do the trick.
 I'll do it in a few weeks.

+11:40pm.
+Ghostrunner is a 10/10 game.
+Playing it on hardcore is killing my hands and it's drenching me in sweat, but I swear it's worth it.
+I can't get these kinds of experiences from drugs.

+Or real life for that matter.

+I guess it's true that the best drugs are the ones that the brain produces itself.